Anthony Quinn

-Quinn won the Academy Award for Best Supporting Actor twice: for Viva Zapata! in 1952 and Lust for Life in 1956.
-In addition, he received two Academy Award nominations in the Best Leading Actor category, along with five Golden Globe nominations and two BAFTA Award nominations.
+Aside from his acting career, Quinn was also a civil rights activist, an avid painter, and the author of several autobiographical books.
 In 1987, he was presented with the Golden Globe Cecil B. DeMille Lifetime Achievement Award.
-Through both his artistic endeavors and civil-rights activism, he remains a seminal figure of Latin-American representation in the media of the United States.
+Through both his artistic endeavors and activism, he is considered a seminal figure of Latin-American representation in the media of the United States.